 Definition

 Deteriorate (verb) means to make or become worse in character, quality, value, or condition.
-It often applies to physical objects, health, social situations, or emotional states that degrade over time.
+It often applies to physical objects, health, social situations, or emotional states that declining over time.

 Etymology

-The word ‘deteriorate’ originates from the Latin word deterior, meaning “worse,” and the verb deteriorare, meaning “to make worse.”
-It entered the English language in the mid-17th century.
+The word ‘deteriorate’ originates from the Latin deterior, meaning “worse,” and the verb deteriorare, meaning “to make worse.”
+It entered English in the mid-17th century.
+In modern use, it often contrasts with words like progress, which describe improvement rather than decline.

 Example Sentences